 Fit for Fun

 Fit for Fun is a fun-filled, care-free time for our groups to have healthy fun through exercise, dance, music, and other activities.
-MCM’s exhibits and programs are designed to introduce children to small changes that they can implement now that will make big differences as they grow, including becoming more physically active.
+Fit for Fun introduces children to small changes that they can implement now that will make big differences as they grow, including becoming more physically active.
 Our goal is to play a role in reversing the trend of childhood obesity, one generation at a time – with a benefit of improved behavior and academic performance in school.
 Sponsored by Mississippi Baptist Medical Center.
+Appropriate for Prekindergarten – 5th graders.

 Get Heart Smart

-This program is designed to educate children about three key facets of heart health, through an innovative and interactive program model.
-Your students will experience the circulatory system like never before—as a blood cell!
-As the “blood cells” travel through the larger-than-life heart and lungs floor map, your students will learn about the anatomy of the heart, its primary functions, and the role the circulatory system plays in overall health.
-This program will also educate students about life choices that help or harm their hearts, like nutritious food, sleep habits, and exercise.
-Lastly, students will participate in a discussion about keeping their hearts healthy by being good friends, students, and citizens.
+This program is designed to educate children about key facets of heart health, through an innovative and interactive program model.
+Students will experience the circulatory system like never before—as a blood cell!
+As the “blood cells” travel through the larger-than-life heart and lungs floor map, students will learn about the anatomy of the heart, its primary functions, and the role the circulatory system plays in overall health.
+This program will also educate students about life choices that help or harm their hearts.
+Get Heart Smart is presented by Jackson Heart Foundation.
+Appropriate for 1st – 5th graders.

 Journey of Digestion

 Children will take a journey into the digestive system through a hands-on demonstration and activity.
-Afterwards, children can visit our larger-than-life Gastro-climber exhibit in our Healthy Fun gallery to become a food particle.
-They will travel through the digestive system and learn what happens to food after it is swallowed.
+Afterwards, children can visit our larger-than-life Gastroclimber exhibit in our Healthy Fun gallery to become a food particle, travel through the digestive system and learn what happens to food after it is swallowed.
+Appropriate for Kindergarten – 3rd graders.

 Journey to the North Pole

-Journey to the North Pole will take place November 19 through January 5 and is open to all MCM guests.
-This experience offers students a ticket to an engaging holiday experience featuring MCM’s one-of-a-kind exhibit, Journey to the North Pole.
-Students will explore our train built for students to create their own journey and our holiday train table with toy trains.
-They can pen their letter to Santa while exploring MCM’s other exhibits, take a ride down the Snowflake Slide, and enjoy interactive readings of holiday favorites during their visit. *Students must be a minimum of 36 inches tall to ride the slide.
+Visit during the holiday season and enjoy our Journey to the North Pole field trip.
+This experience offers students a ticket to an engaging holiday experience featuring MCM’s one-of-a-kind exhibit, Journey to the North Pole and make a gift to take home.
+Students will explore our train built for students to create their own journey and our holiday train tables with toy trains.
+They can pen their letter to Santa, take a ride down the Snowflake Slide, and enjoy interactive readings of holiday favorites during their visit. *Students must be a minimum of 36 inches tall to ride the slide.
 Students who do not meet the height requirement will not be allowed to ride the slide due to safety requirements.
-Appropriate for ages Pre-kindergarten – 3rd grade.
+Appropriate for Prekindergarten – 5th graders.

 Bricks for Kids*